SalishSeaCast/rpn-to-gemlam/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The code and documentation of the ``rpn-to-gemlam`` tool for generating NEMO atmospheric forcing files from ECCC RPN files are copyright 2013-2019 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+The code and documentation of the ``rpn-to-gemlam`` tool for generating SalishSeaCast NEMO atmospheric forcing files from ECCC RPN files are copyright 2019 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0